 In an age of smart technology, many manufacturers are focused on the delivery of ‘intelligent’ features and functions.
-Whilst this is often a benefit for integrators, installers and end users alike, the reality – which must be remembered – is it is possible for a feature to be smart without being useful.
-A definition needs to be understood between functionality being clever and being useful.
+Whilst this is often a benefit for end users in high risk sites such as prisons, transportation hubs and the petrochemical sector, the realityis it is possible for a feature to be smart without being useful.
+A definition needs to be understood between being clever and being useful.
 Too often, these characteristics get confused and the end user declines to invest in new technologies.
-VideoManager 3D VMS from IPS delivers smart functionality that is also useful for the customer, enhancing security and increasing the customer’s return on investment.
+VideoManager 3D VMS from IPS delivers smart functionality that is also useful for the customer, enhancing security and increasing the customer’s return on investment in high risk applications.

 If you consider any of the smart technologies which have become a part of our everyday lives in recent years, whether in the commercial or consumer worlds, they all have one thing in common: their acceptance has been driven by the fact they make things easier to do.
 Technologies which are clever for the sake of being clever see minimal adoption and soon fall by the wayside.

 This is clearly evident in the business environment.
-Emerging technologies rarely as adopted by the masses until a credible business case exists for their use.
+Emerging technologies are rarely adopted by businesses and organisations until a credible use case exists.
 Once such a case is made, their acceptance happens quickly and without resistance.
 Whenever a manufacturer decries the lack of acceptance for a product or system, claiming that people simply don’t ‘get’ it, the truth is it inevitably doesn’t make everyday tasks simpler and/or quicker.

-If a business case exists which proves increased or enhanced performance, the fact is acceptance by the mass market will swiftly follow.
+If a use case exists which proves increased or enhanced performance, the fact is acceptance by the mass market will swiftly follow.

 This is true of many technologies, and is also the case in the security sector.
-Recent changes to processing capabilities and capacities have heralded an age of smart devices and systems, and these new technologies can only be seen as a benefit for the industry.
+Recent changes to processing capabilities and capacities have heralded an age of smart devices and systems, and these new technologies can only be seen as a benefit for higher risk applications.
 However, this does not mean leveraging smart technology is a panacea for security implementations.

 IPS has, for decades, dedicated itself to creating workable and efficient video surveillance solutions.

 When it created its VideoManager 3D VMS technology, the issues relating to operator efficiency were at the forefront of the company’s thinking.
-By focusing on a known problem for video surveillance users, they created a solution which delivered a provable and desirable use-case.
+By focusing on a known problem for high risk users, they created a solution which delivered a provable and desirable use-case.

-One of the biggest challenges with video surveillance systems is the sheer volume of data that is captured.
+One of the biggest challenges with video surveillance systems in high risk applications is the sheer volume of data that is captured.
 Every minute of every day, cameras capture real-time footage.
-Consider systems with hundreds or even thousands of cameras, and the scale of the issue becomes evident.
+As most systems in high risks sites such as food processing, prisons, transportation hubs and technology parks include hundreds or even thousands of cameras, the scale of the issue becomes evident.

 Flexible system design makes it possible for geographically dispersed sites to be linked to one central control centre.
 Alternatively, control centres in various countries might take control of all other systems during their working day.
 This approach is a benefit which can be realised due to developments in flexible communications, but does place a significant workload on security system operators.